ideo/c-delta-challenge/README.md

 :star: You're all done!
 Make a final commit of your work! :star:

-\* Bonus points if you can add any integration or Angular tests to ensure end-to-end coverage :trophy:
+\* Bonus points if you can add any JS tests for code coverage :trophy:

 ## Part 3: Reflection and Submission